wayneIBM/vpc-on-classic/known-limitations.md

 ### Network
 {: network-unsupported-features-and-use-cases}

-* Custom routes cannot be added to a VPC.
-All the subnets in a VPC can communicate with each other by default.
 * A subnet cannot be on multiple zones.
 * A subnet cannot be moved from one zone to another.
 * Subnets cannot be resized after they are created.